mwwhited-notes/shared/SuggestedGuidelines.md

 ## Dependency Injection over Service Locators (Singletons)

-Service Locators create tightly coupled implementation that are more difficult to manage and test.
+Service Locators/[Singletons](./DesignPatterns//CreationPatterns.md#singleton) create tightly coupled implementation that are more difficult to manage and test.
 Singletons can also cause threading issues by allowing contention on shared resources.

 ### Service Locator (Singleton)